mitchellkrogza/Fail2Ban-Blacklist-JAIL-for-Repeat-Offenders-with-Perma-Extended-Banning/README.md

  				Only works with IPTables

 ###Based on:
- 				the Recidive Jail from Fail2Ban
+ 				the Recidive Jail from Fail2Ban (do not run both at same time please)

 ### How it works / Concepts:
 		This jail monitors all your Fail2Ban log files including any rotated